kebaldwi/ansible_lab_v1/LabGuide.md

           - "Trunk and Active Vlans {{ trunk_output.structured | json_query('interface.[*][0][0].name') }}  {{ trunk_output.structured | json_query('interface.[*][0][0].vlans_allowed_active_in_mgmt_domain') }}"

  ```
-These outputs might look a bit intimidating, but because we know ahead of time what the exact structure of the returned data will be, it is trivial to access the exact data points that we are looking for.
+These outputs might look a bit intimidating, but because we know ahead of time what the exact structure of the returned data will be, it is straightforward to access the exact data points that we are looking for, or use something like the [ansible.builtin.copy](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/copy_module.html) module to write them out to CSV and have the exact data that we need from our install base readily available.
 Go ahead and run this playbook.

 \#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#
 ### Action 9:  Run the get_switch_info_pyats_parsers.yaml playbook

-Run the playbook with your preferred level of verbosity and view the output.
+Run the playbook and view the output.
 There should be no failed tasks.
 The playbook should run successfully and provide the information specified in the **Display Switch Info** task for both switches.

 The output should look similar to this.
 It's ok if it doesn't match exactly.

 ![json](./images/get_switch_info_1.png?raw=true "Import JSON")
 ![json](./images/get_switch_info_2.png?raw=true "Import JSON")

 \#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#

+Congratulations!
+You have finished the Ansible Section of this lab!
+Next, let's explore MDT, the TIG stack and the Grafana dashboard!!

 ###